kach/nearley/README.md

 Why?
 ----
 nearley.js lets you define grammars in a **simple format**.
 Unlike Jison's tokenizer-and-parser approach, I use a single set of definitions.
 Unlike PEG.js, this parser handles **left recursion** gracefully and warns you if your grammar is ambiguous (ambiguous grammars are slower and take up more memory).
-Finally, nearley.js generates tiny files, which won't affect performance even if they are unminified.
+Finally, nearley.js generates tiny files (whose length is directly proportional to the input length), so they won't affect performance even if they are left unminified.

 How?
 ----
+nearley ships with a parser compiler, that compiles a human-readable parser specification into a JavaScript file.

 To compile a parser, use the `nearleyc` command:

     npm install -g nearley